-To initiate the provisional accreditation process, a representative of the proposed sponsoring institution must contact the ARC-PA to verify institutional eligibility.
+To initiate the provisional accreditation process, a representative of the proposed sponsoring institution must contact Accreditation Services at the ARC-PA to verify institutional eligibility.
 After determining the program’s eligibility, the ARC-PA provides the program with information on the application process and timeline for consideration.

 The provisional accreditation review process includes a series of three site visits prior to subsequent commission reviews and accreditation action.

 Programs applying for Provisional Accreditation are not eligible to propose a distant campus as a component of the application process.
 The ARC-PA will not consider expansion to a distant campus until the program has held Accreditation-Continued status for five years after completing the provisional accreditation process.

 The Accreditation Resources page of the web site contains important information from ARC-PA aimed at helping programs prepare for their ongoing self analysis, prepare for site visits and develop syllabi.